 In the seventeenth and eighteenth centuries, composers began writing much more music for brass.

-Two well-known examples are Mozart’s Don Giovanni and The Magic Flute, which utilize the trombone to emphasize religious/supernatural effects.
+Two well-known examples are Mozart’s Don Giovanni and The Magic Flute, which utilize the trombone to emphasize religious or supernatural effects.

 - French horn